 Some issues cannot be resolved with a prenuptial agreement, such as avoiding legal child support obligations.
 Additionally, if a spouse later challenges a prenuptial agreement, that could also result in litigation.
 However, the courts will generally uphold voluntary prenuptial agreements.

 An uncontested divorce can be faster, easier, and less expensive, but it may not be the right choice for you.
 In some relationships, one spouse is more outspoken and overbearing.
 This spouse may bully the other spouse to agree to an uncontested divorce to avoid further disputes.
 However, if the other spouse is getting taken advantage of in the agreement, that spouse should seek independent legal advice.

 Once the divorce papers are signed, that is generally the end of the negotiation.
 It can be very difficult to go back and undo the divorce petition.
 Talk to your Missouri divorce lawyer about your divorce, your options, and making sure you do not lose out on your legal rights to property, support, and time with your children.

 Divorce Attorney in Raymore, Missouri

 If you have any questions about an uncontested divorce, resolving any remaining disputes before going to court, or whether a divorce agreement is in your best interest, talk to your Missouri family lawyer.
 Your attorney can advise you on the best option for your situation to protect your rights and provide for your children.
-Contact the Joshua Wilson Law Firm in Raymore online or by calling (816) 331-9968.
+Contact the Higher Level Legal Law Firm in Raymore online or by calling (816) 331-9968.